Settlement ends lawsuit over fake subpoenas, jailed victims

 The lawsuit centered on the practices of staff under former District Attorney Leon Cannizzaro, who did not seek reelection last year after two six-year terms.
 Cannizzaro’s successor, Jason Williams, agreed to the appointment of a special monitor to ensure his office complies with terms of the settlement.
 Those include detailed policies written to ensure prosecutors don’t use “coercive or unlawful means to secure cooperation from crime victims or witnesses.”

+Cannizzaro ended his staff’s use of phony subpoenas soon after the practice was exposed by an online news outlet, The Lens.
+He defended the jailing of witnesses, including victims, as a rarely used but sometimes necessary practice.

+Civil rights and criminal justice advocates were harshly critical of the practices.
+Among the harshest critics was Williams, a defense attorney and City Council member.
+He won election to succeed Cannizzarro late last year while running as a reformer who vowed to end what he called a “win at all cost” mentality in the district attorney’s office.

-The settlement calls for a $120,000 payout to three remaining plaintiffs after earlier settlements totaling more than $70,000 were made with other plaintiffs in the years after the lawsuit was filed.
+The settlement calls for a $120,000 payout to three remaining plaintiffs.
+Earlier settlements totaling more than $70,000 were made with other plaintiffs in the years after the lawsuit was filed.
 The suit explicitly ends the use of phony subpoenas — orders for witnesses to talk to prosecutors that looked official but that had not been approved by a court.
-Cannizzaro had already announced an end to the practice soon after it was exposed by the online news outlet The Lens.

 In 2019, a federal judge said some of the prosecutors named in the suit were immune from some of the claims.
 But U.S. District Judge Jane Triche Milazzo allowed much of the lawsuit to continue, saying some of the claims “shock the conscience.”